wwivbbs/wwiv/README.md

 you are executing the cmake command from a directory that is not the same as your source code, such as a subdirectory called ```_b``` or ```_build``` or even a different directory all together.
 I use ```/home/rushfan/out/wwiv``` myself.

+Once you get a warning about this, you will need to clean the build so you need to remove the following file and directory:
+  * CMakeFiles
+  * CMakeCache.txt

 ***